-The Groton State Forest includes 7,122 acres of land and water or about 23% of the Town of Peacham and represents a major natural resource that provides nearby opportunities for hiking, cross-country skiing, snowmobiling, swimming, and fishing, among other activities.
-Administered by Vermonts Department of Forests, Parks and Recreation, the State Forest is actively managed and, currently, is undergoing a management plan revision.
+The Groton State Forest includes 7.212.58 acres of land and water or about 23% of the Town of Peacham and represents a major natural resource that provides nearby opportunities for hiking, cross-country skiing, snowmobiling, swimming, and fishing, among other activities.
+The State Forest is actively managed and administered by Vermont's Department of Forests, Parks and Recreation (DFPR).
+The State of Vermont provides payments in lieu of taxes (PILOT) to the Town of Peacham.
+In 2009, that payment was \$18,842.60 for land and building holdings.

-During 2004, an extensive assessment of the natural communities, archeological and historic sites, timber stands, wildlife and other resources are being made.
-In 2005, management guidelines and a draft plan for the Forest will be available for review and comment.

-Further, the State Forest provides payments in lieu of taxes to the Town of Peacham that amounted to \$9,214.20 for DFPR and \$1,811.00 for Fish and Wildlife Access in FY 2003.
-These payments to towns included in the State Forest are being reviewed by the State and discussions will likely result between Peacham officials and the DFPR.

 Town zoning in the Forest is RR-2, Rural Reserve, and the relationship of the zoning ordinance to the State Forest needs to be examined.
-It would seem that the State's lands are outside Peacham's direct jurisdiction, but there are some Peacham lands that are in-holdings in the State Forest.
+It would seem that the State's lands are outside Peacham's direct jurisdiction, but there are some Peacham lands that are in-holdings of the State Forest.
 Because of the important resources shared with the State Forest, it is important that Peacham participate actively in the State Forest Plan process.
 Improving access to State Forest lands, advising on types of recreational use Peacham residents enjoy in the Forest, and enhancing Peacham residents' knowledge of the Forest and its resources are all important.
-Not only should the planning and conservation commissions maintain an active interest in the State Forest, but the planning commission should appoint a subcommittee to serve specifically as a watchdog for the Town on the Groton State Forest.
+Not only should the planning and conservation commissions maintain an active interest in the State Forest, but the planning commission should appoint a subcommittee to serve specifically as a watchdog for the Town on the future of Groton State Forest.

-Other public lands in town comprise another 479 acres.
-The balance of the western area is largely privately owned forest land.
-A limited amount of land in this area is in agricultural production.
 Peacham has, partially or wholly within its borders, eight lakes and ponds.
-Peacham Pond (341 acres), bordering on Groton State Forest has extensive cottage development on about a third of its shoreline.
-Martin's Pond (73 acres) has extensive cottage development on half of its shoreline, with Groton State Forest accounting for much of the remaining undeveloped area.
-Osmore Pond (51 acres) is completely within Groton State Forest, and has only a picnic area developed along its shore.
-Kettle Pond is in Groton State Forest with 800 feet of shoreline in Peacham.
-Foster Pond (56 acres), Ewell Pond (40 acres), and Keiser Pond (34 acres, most of which lies in Danville) have little development.
-Mud Pond (31 acres), which is largely marsh land, is owned by the Vermont Department of Fish and Wildlife.
-Public fishing access is available on Peacham, Martin's, Foster, Ewell, and Keiser Ponds.

-The two notable bogs in Peacham are owned by the State.
+(1) Peacham Pond (341 acres) borders on Groton State Forest with extensive cottage development on about a third of its shoreline.
+(2) Martin's Pond (73 acres) has extensive cottage development on half of its shoreline, with the remaining undeveloped area residing in Groton State Forest.
+(3) Osmore Pond (51 acres) is completely within Groton State Forest, and has only a picnic area developed along its shore.
+(4) Kettle Pond is in Groton State Forest with 800 feet of shoreline in Peacham.
+(5) Foster Pond (56 acres), (6) Ewell Pond (40 acres), and (7) Keiser Pond (34 acres, most of which lies in Danville) have little development.
+(8)Mud Pond (31 acres), which is largely marsh land, is owned by the Vermont Department of Fish and Wildlife.
+Public fishing access is available on Peacham, Martins, Foster, Ewell, and Keiser Ponds.
+The two notable ·bogs in Peacham are owned by the State.
 Stoddard Bog is on the northern fringe of town and Peacham Bog is in Groton State Forest.
 Devil's Hill, along the main mountain ridge, has glacial caves on its western slope.
 Owl's Head, in Groton State Forest, can be approached by car to within 1/8 mile of its summit, where there is a stone observatory with beautiful views.
 Extensive panoramas from the wooded summits of Cow Hill and Lookout Mountain have been available in the past.
-The Northeast Kingdom Audubon Society has set aside land in East Peacham which provides an excellent platform for viewing birds and other wildlife along East Peacham brook.
+The Northeast Kingdom Audubon Society has provided land in East Peacham with an excellent platform for viewing birds and other wildlife along East Peacham brook.